icgrp/ese532_handouts/ese532_handouts/hw2/walk_through.md

   0.00      0.57     0.00        1     0.00     0.00  _GLOBAL__sub_I__Z15check_clockwise11Triangle_2D
 ...
 ```
-You can see that `gprof`'s result agrees with our results from the manual instrumentation with timers (note that `pixel_in_triangle` is used by
+You can see that here `gprof` is able to pick out the most computationally intensive task (note that `pixel_in_triangle` is used by
-`rasterization2`).
-You will notice that the code that `gprof` profiled looks like as follows:
+`rasterization2`), however it otherwise differs rather significantly from when we previously instrumented the code with timers.
+This is because of how `gprof` estimates time spent in a function.
+It samples the cpu's program counter every 0.01 seconds, and from that determines which function it is inside, and for how long.
+Because the functions in this particular benchmark run so quickly relative to the sampling rate, `gprof` cannot adequately estimate their runtimes.
+To help alleviate this, you will notice that the code that actually profiled looks like as follows:

 ```
 TRIANGLES: for (int i = 0; i < NUM_3D_TRI; i ++ )
   {